Big-Life-Lab/PHES-ODM/metadata.md

 -   **version**: Version of the assay.
 [Semantic versioning](https://semver.org) is recommended.

 -   **description**: Description of the assay.
+-   **assayReferenceMethodLink**: Link to pdf file of standard operating procedure

 -   **date**: Date on which the assayMethod was created or updated (for version update).